dionyziz/marabu-course/docs/syllabus.md

 - The genesis block; the arrow of time
 - Verifying chains
 - The Chain Growth, Common Prefix, and Chain Quality, intuitively
+- Transaction confirmation rules; the Common Prefix parameter k
+- The minority double spending attack and its inevitable failure; negligibility in k
 - Maintaining the UTXO under reorgs
 - **Exercises 4 and 5**